 Chase Sapphire Preferred

 The Chase Sapphire Preferred is an excellent alternative to the World of Hyatt Card for those who want to earn transferrable points.
-In fact, the Sapphire Preferred Card earns 2x Ultimate Rewards (UR) points on dining and general travel.
-It also earns one point per dollar on non-bonus spend
+In fact, the Sapphire Preferred Card earns 5x UR points on travel purchased through the Chase Ultimate Rewards portal.
+It earns 3x UR points per dollar on dining, select streaming services, and online grocery expenses.
+It also earns 2x UR points on general travel expenses and just one point for all other purchases.

 The Sapphire Preferred is the better card if you’re not loyal to Hyatt or any other hotel brand.
 It’s also the better card for those who want to redeem points for airfare.